JBamberger/sudoku/README.md

 leads to lagging UI updated etc. Further, it does not correctly query the sensor orientation, thus the image preview has the wrong orientation on some phones.

+## Digit classification

+The classification network performance is very bad because it was trained on a very small dataset with only a small number of different fonts.
+Therefore, often no solution is available because the digit classification introduced some errors that make the sudoku unsolvable.

+## Benchmark results

+CPU: Intel Core i7-6700, RAM: 3000MHz CL14

+Sudoku detection average: `23.8ms`
+Sudoku solving average (various difficulty levels): `0.3ms`.

+At the moment there are no safeguards to limit the worst-case time.
+It can be significantly higher than the average.

 ## Outdated information

 Idea: